 On May 19, 2016, Lost Art Liquids, a California manufacturer of e-cigarette devices and liquid nicotine, filed suit in the District Court of the Central District of California.
-Lost Art Liquids has requested that the court issue a preliminary injunction barring enforcement of the rule while the litigation proceeds and asked the court to permanently strike down the rule.
-The FDA answered the complaint on November 14, 2016.7
+Lost Art Liquids requested both a preliminary injunction to bar enforcement of the rule while the litigation proceeded, in addition permanent invalidation of the rule.

 The lawsuit alleged that: